Shipping to and from South Africa

 Please note, as per Port’s request, we will be updating NAVIS with the Driver details as provided by you - the driver name, cell phone no, vehicle reg and wagon no. The purpose of this is that, just before the container is discharged, TPT will call the driver to ensure that he is in the queue waiting to collect.
 Please note, if the driver is NOT in the queue, or, if we cannot get hold of the contact person, the container will be retained on board.

 This will be our process going forward as well - please ensure that all driver details issued are correct.
-If they are amended in any way, please ensure you contact Maerskline for us to update the system on your behalf.
+If they are amended in any way, please ensure you contact Maersk for us to update the system on your behalf.

 Point Durban only